 Look for what you want in the bargain bins, found through a link named “Today’s Deals” at the top of every Amazon page.
 On the Today’s Deals landing page, you’ll find the Best Deals section loaded with bargains in every category, the Lightning Deals section with time-sensitive sales—lasting several hours or until the item is sold out—and a Deal of the Day discount of up to 75 percent off several items that change daily.

-2. Use a price checker browser plug-in
+2. Use a price history browser plug-in

 3. Check the suggested retail price

-4. Use a price tracking browser plug-in
+4. Use a comparison-shopping browser plug-in

 5. Check out the seller